jbramburger/Stabilizing_UPOs/README.md

 - Satellite_discovery.m: Discovers a mapping near the Lagrange points in an Earth-moon restricted three-body problem.
 Produces the linearizations presented in Section 5.

-- Satellite_control.m: Simulates the controlled orbits of satelites made to sit near the Lagrange points in an Earth-moon restricted three-body problem.
+- Satellite_control.m: Simulates the controlled orbits of satellites made to sit near the Lagrange points in an Earth-moon restricted three-body problem.
 Produces the figures in Section 5.